What I wish someone had told me before.

 But I also enjoy model making.
 And, while I can deny it as much as I want, if I’m being honest modelling in N gauge isn’t as much fun or pleasing as in 1:76th scale.

 Obviously, the smaller size makes making the models more challenging both in terms of being able to see what you’re doing and also actually making some of the small details.
-But what experience has taught me is that even when you’ve gone to the trouble of modelling something in N it’s just not as satisfying once finished.
+But what experience has really taught me is that even when you’ve gone to the trouble of modelling something in N it’s just not as satisfying once finished.

-Most of the detail is so small as to make unnoticeable when done.
+Most of the detail is so small as to make it unnoticeable when done.

 Yes, it’s pleasing to me to know that I’ve made a 1 or 2mm high sign for a doorway and that the wording etc is correct but when operating the layout later these and all the other tiny details that I’ve spent painstaking hours, days and weeks creating and positioning just aren’t big enough to notice and disappear.

 More to the point, N gauge requires more precision just to set up and operate.
 If I want a quick run of the trains, I can “grab” my OO models, place them on the track and get going.
 For N gauge it’s all a bit more fiddly and takes longer.
 Yes, re-railers etc help but it still delays train-on-track time.